Skip to content

 Stereotypes & Prejudices People with mental illness are dangerous, incompetent, to blame for their disorder, unpredictable I am dangerous, incompetent, to blame Stereotypes are embodied in laws and other institutions

-Discrimination Therefore, employers may not hire them, landlords may not rent to them, the health care system may offer a lower standard of care These thoughts lead to lowered self-esteem and self-efficacy: "Why try?
-Someone like me is not worthy of good health."
-Intended and unintended loss of opportunity
+Discrimination Therefore, employers may not hire them, landlords may not rent to them, the health care system may offer a lower standard of care These thoughts may lead to lowered self-esteem and self-efficacy: "Why try?
+Someone like me is not worthy, or unable to work, live independently, or have good health."
+Leads to intended and unintended loss of opportunity

 Harmful Effects of Stigma and Discrimination